Petrified Forest (California)

 The Petrified Forest is a petrified forest located in Sonoma County, California, in the United States.
 It is the only petrified forest in California from the Pliocene.
 It also has the largest petrified trees in the world.
 The forest is now open to the public to visit after restoration from damage caused by the Napa and Sonoma fires of 2017.

 History

 Geological history

-Approximately 3.4 million years ago, a volcano eruption at Mount St. Helena caused the trees to become petrified in a process took thousands of years to complete.
-Diane Erwin, from the University of California, Berkeley, stated in 2012, that the petrified forest shows that redwood trees were once located more inland, unlike their contemporary descendants that are primarily coastal.
+Approximately 3.4 million years ago, a volcano eruption at Mount St. Helena caused the trees to become petrified in a process that took thousands of years to complete.
+Diane Erwin, from the University of California, Berkeley, stated in 2012 that the petrified forest shows that redwood trees were once located further inland, unlike their contemporary descendants that are primarily coastal.
 The Palynological Society calls the forest "one of the finest examples in the world of an ancient forest."

 19th century

-The forest was discovered in 1870 by Othniel Charles Marsh.
-Marsh determined that the petrified trees were Sequoia langsdorfii from the Sequoia genus.
+The forest was discovered in 1870 by Othniel Charles Marsh, who determined that the petrified trees were Sequoia langsdorfii from the Sequoia genus.
 There is also one petrified pine tree in the forest.
 Robert Louis Stevenson mentioned the forest in his book The Silverado Squatters (1883).